 Michael has also litigated extensively to secure educational choice for students and parents throughout the country.
 He led IJ’s defense of the Choice Scholarship Program for elementary and secondary students in Douglas County, Colo., and he successfully challenged Washington’s denial of special education services to children in religious schools.
 Currently, Michael is challenging Washington’s exclusion of “sectarian” options from its State Work Study Program.

-In the economic liberty arena, Michael defeated the City of Seattle’s attempt to use an arbitrary land use regulation to shut down Blayne and Julie McAferty’s bed-and-breakfast, and he is currently representing brothers Jim and Cliff Courtney in a challenge to the government-created ferry monopoly on Washington’s Lake Chelan, as well as Doug and Mary Ketchum in a challenge to Tennessee’s durational residency requirements for retail liquor licenses.
+In the economic liberty arena, Michael defeated the City of Seattle’s attempt to use an arbitrary land use regulation to shut down Blayne and Julie McAferty’s bed-and-breakfast.
+He currently represents brothers Jim and Cliff Courtney in a challenge to the government-created ferry monopoly on Washington’s Lake Chelan, as well as Doug and Mary Ketchum in a challenge to Tennessee’s durational residency requirements for retail liquor licenses.

 Since 2013, moreover, Michael has led IJ’s National Food Freedom Initiative: a nationwide campaign to protect the right of Americans to produce, procure, and consume the foods of their choice.
 The initiative has successfully challenged Florida’s censorship of the term “skim milk,” irrational restrictions on the sale of “cottage” foods in Minnesota and Wisconsin, and Oregon’s prohibition on the advertisement of raw milk.
 The initiative’s current cases include challenges to Texas’s requirement that craft brewers give away their distribution rights for free, the FDA’s irrational restriction of the term “skim milk,” New Jersey’s prohibition on the sale of cottage foods, and Minnesota’s restriction on the use of out-of-state grapes by farm wineries.
 The initiative has achieved numerous legislative victories, as well, and has published two major reports: The Attack on Food Freedom and Flour Power.